Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 But the trip still isn’t over.
 When an online or physical retailer places an order for 100 Anthony Fauci magnetic personalities, a box is sent to the store.
 Once there, a customer can buy the finger puppet in person or online.
 At that point, the U.S. mail system takes over.
 The U.S. Postal Service has started slowing deliveries in an effort to cut costs.
 The inevitable result for consumers will be more delays in the last leg of that finger puppet’s journey.

 With problems all along the supply chain and no slack to absorb them, consumers are experiencing increasing shortages, higher prices, and delivery showdowns for a wide range of goods.
 That could mean wine from northern California, as producers try to procure bottles and the paper for labels.
-That could also mean food items at the local grocery store, as retailers struggle to stock shelves.
+That could also mean food items at the local grocery store, as retailers struggle to stock shelves, or furnaces and furnace parts needed for heating homes this winter.
 It could even mean artificial Christmas trees and decorations, which are currently stuck in ports around the country.

-All the supply chain issues don’t bode well for the upcoming holiday season.
-Expect extensive delays as potential gifts, move slowly across oceans, through ports, along highways and railroad tracks to warehouses and stores.
+All the supply chain issues don’t bode well for shopping during the upcoming holiday season.
+Expect extensive delays as potential gifts move slowly across oceans, through ports, along highways and railroad tracks to warehouses and stores.

 So if you’re looking to give an Anthony Fauci finger puppet to remind friends and loved ones to wear a mask, ordering early is probably a good idea.

-(Note: The author’s wife works at the Unemployed Philosophers Guild.)MORE NEWS: Judge Drops One Count Against John Dougherty, Allows Federal Bribery Trial To Continue
+(Note: The author’s wife works at the Unemployed Philosophers Guild.)MORE NEWS: Mailbox Thefts Being Reported Throughout Springfield, Delaware County

 Originally published Tuesday, October 19 at 1:04 p.m.
 ET.